 AT&T commissioned Argonne National Laboratory to produce climate projections for adaptation efforts.
 Prior to this new climate data, AT&T’s infrastructure and disaster preparedness decisions were based primarily on historical hazard data and 10-day weather forecasts.

-Collaboration with Argonne changed that.
-Now the company is able to identify locations that are at higher exposure to climate impacts in the year 2050.
-Projections cover the continental United States and include hazards such as inland flooding, coastal flooding, high-intensity winds, drought and wildfires.
+This new tool allows the company to identify locations that are at higher exposure to climate impacts in the year 2050.
+Projections cover the continental United States and include hazards such as inland flooding, coastal flooding, high-intensity winds, drought, and wildfires.

-When AT&T is required to create a new mobility site for coverage, capacity, or relocation needs, typically a handful of factors are taken into consideration like radiofrequency coverage, fiber proximity, rent, etc. Now AT&T also factors in climate-related hazards that can impact the network, such as wind, wildfire, drought, inland flooding, and coastal flooding, into our network build processes.
+When AT&T is required to create a new mobility site for coverage, capacity, or relocation needs, typically a handful of factors are taken into consideration, for example, radiofrequency coverage, fiber proximity, rent.
+Now AT&T also factors in climate-related hazards into their network build processes.
 AT&T’s mobility planning tool integrates these risks so when a designer considers location options for a new piece of mobility equipment, physical climate risks can be incorporated into the decision.

 There has been growing interest from business units across the company in leveraging the climate data to enhance decision-making.
 To enhance AT&T’s climate resiliency, the company continues to analyze how climate hazards might change over time, identify any potential exposure to escalating hazards in critical geographies, and identify solutions to reduce potential risk.

 For example, AT&T prepared a climate-informed vulnerability analysis of over 7,000 AT&T central offices, identifying about 500 central offices at risk for future flooding.
-The Global Real Estate (GRE) team and the Network Resiliency office can use this analysis to prioritize locations where floodgates need to be installed on the doors of vulnerable central offices.
+The Global Real Estate (GRE) team and the Network Resiliency office can use this analysis to prioritize the central office locations to install floodgates.
 Installing floodgates can reduce operational expenses, like the cost of repeated sandbagging, in preparation for future flood warnings and advisories.